-Considering a Move to a Rockville, Olney, or Silver Spring North Neighborhood?
+Considering a move to Rockville, Olney or Silver Spring?

-The Metro can save you a lot of time and money!
-It's very convenient and a huge asset to the community.
+The Metro can save you a lot of time and money and a convenient way to travel.

 We love our Rockville-Olney and Silver Spring North communities!
 Thinking about moving here?
 We’ll give you a few reasons why our community stands out to us!

 Great schools: Montgomery County Public Schools are nationally ranked and recognized.
-Additionally, the area boasts many great private schools if you are looking for that options.
+Additionally, the area boasts many great private schools if you are looking for those options.
 Rockville is also the home of Montgomery College, Rockville Campus.
-For an affordable price, you can obtain your associates degree from this institution for a fraction of what you would pay at other colleges/universities.
+For an affordable tuition, you can obtain your associate degree from this institution for a fraction of what you would pay at other colleges and universities.

 Safe communities: Our Rockville-Olney and Silver Spring North communities tends to be very family-oriented and diverse.
 People from around the world come to live in our communities as our area has much to offer.
 From amazing career opportunities to safe neighborhoods, the Rockville-Olney area is a great place to have a family and to start a great career alike.
 Our towns make great effort to keep residents safe by installing sidewalks to promote safer exercise, creating crosswalks, putting up speed cameras, and ensuring roads are smooth.
 Pedestrian safety is really prioritized, and it leads to a stronger community!

 Arts, history and culture: Our area is known by its culture and history.
 Much of it is celebrated through art.
 Our area offers a wide variety of tours, including tours of farms, mansions, and old school houses for example.
-There happen to be many museums and theaters in our area as well.
-Keep an eye out on community pages for local concert series, pop-ups, and festivities.
+There happens to be many museums and theaters in our area as well.
+Keep an eye out on community pages for local concert series, pop-ups and festivities.

 Sandy Spring Museum, Sandy Spring, Md.